MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/migrate-an-application-to-lync-2013-sdk.md

 ## Side-by-side SDK installation

 If you have installed Microsoft Lync 2010 SDK on your computer, you should uninstall it before you install Microsoft Lync 2013 SDK.
 The assemblies, samples, and documentation are installed in different folders but the Microsoft.Office.UC.dll for both versions of the SDK is installed in the Global Assembly Cache.
-A side-by-side installation of the SDK versions might not destabilize your applications but it is not supported by Microsoft.
+A side-by-side installation of the SDK versions might not destabilize your applications but it's not supported by Microsoft.

 Microsoft Lync 2013 SDK includes a new redistribution application (redist.msi) that installs a new version of Microsoft.Office.UC.dll that supports your Lync 2013 API-enabled application.
 Be sure to uninstall previous versions of the runtime on computers that host your application.